The ergodicity of nonlinear McKean-Vlasov stochastic differential equations with common noise: Uniform-in-time conditional propagation of chaos

 \section{Uniform-in-time conditional propagation of chaos}

-This section concerns with the uniform-in-time conditional propagation of chaos, as well as the convergence between $(u^*,\mu^*)$ and the distribution couple of a particle and its empirical measure of the IPSwCN.
-We first introduce the corresponding non-IPSwCN
+To further characterize the asymptotic relationship between the IPSwCN and the MV-SDEwCN, this section focuses on the uniform-in-time conditional propagation of chaos.
+Additionally, we prove that the distribution of a single particle converges to $u^*$ while the distribution of the empirical measure of the IPSwCN converges to $\mu^*$.
+For the solution $\{{X}^{i}_t\}_{i\geq 1}$ of \eqref{eq5.2}, as proved in \cite{KNRS2022}, it holds that,for any $i\geq 1$,